dream-sports-labs/checkmate/README.md

    ```
    - Use this script to replicate production-like behavior in Docker while reusing an existing database container.
    - If a database container does not already exist, this script will create one.
-2. IApply schema changes to the database:
+2. Apply schema changes to the database:
    ```sh
       yarn dev:db:setup
    ```